openhab/openhab-addons/bundles/org.openhab.binding.nuvo/README.md

 For example, when item `menu1 b` is selected, the text `Top menu 1|menu1 b` will be sent to the button channel.
 When the item `Top menu 2` is selected the text sent to the button channel will simply be `Top menu 2` since this menu item does not have any sub menu items.

-### Rule to trigger an action based which keypad zone where a button was pressed or menu item selected
+### Rule to trigger an action based on which keypad zone where a button was pressed or menu item selected

 By using the `system#button_press` channel it is possible to trigger an action based on which keypad zone was used to send the action.
 This channel appends the zone number and a comma before the button action or menu item selection.